section-engineering-education/engineering-education/content/articles/diffie-hellman-elgamal/index.md

 ### Implementing DHKE in Python
 Now that we've understood the algorithms for key generations using DHKE.
-Let's proceed and see how we can implement the same using Python.
+Let's proceed and see how we can implement the same using Python programming language.

 In your project root, run the following commands to install the Diffie Hellman package: